vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

     Because there potentially is some delay before the failure is noticed, some messages might be lost due to the delay.
   - Recovering any lost messages is currently out-of-scope of the support implementation.
 * Configuration updates are asynchronous and the cluster state is eventually consistent.
 * If the master node fails or communication is interrupted during a configuration update, each slave should have a valid configuration, but the cluster state can be inconsistent (some members might have the old configuration while some might have received all the changes).

-### Communication with external security servers: The Cluster from the point of view of a cluster security server client
+### 2.2 Communication with external security servers: The cluster from the point of view of a cluster security server client

 **FIXME:** alignment/tone

-When external security servers communicate with the cluster, they see only public IP address of the cluster which is registered to the global configuration as the security server address.
+When external security servers communicate with the cluster, they see only the public IP address of the cluster which is registered to the global configuration as the security server address.
 From the caller point of view, this case is analogous to making a request to a single security server.